 With weakened bone density, hip fractures are one of the most common injuries that older Americans suffer from as a result of falling.
 According to the American Association of Retired Persons (AARP), citing a 2009 study from The Journal of the American Medical Association (JAMA), 20-30% of elderly people who experience a hip fracture will die within one year of the injury due to complications, reduced mobility, depression, and death.
 This does not account for the many more individuals who will experience significant functional loss, such as the 90% of those who required no assistance prior, needing help post-fall.

 So, What Can You Do?

-To help combat these injuries, the CDC has created the Stop Elderly Accidents, Deaths, and Injuries (STEADI) initiative for prevention.
+To help combat slip and fall injuries in older adults, the CDC has created the Stop Elderly Accidents, Deaths, and Injuries (STEADI) initiative for prevention.
 Based on clinical guidelines, the initiative provides resources and information for patients and caregivers including: